Building a World where Kindness is how we live, work and belong. For purpose-driven Entrepreneurs and Communities, who care.

 Now I am working on working with people who are in my profession and building up my resource bank instead.

-I would like to suggest that you join in on the calls for the first Thursday of the month – and spend some time listening and sharing your stories.
+What would you like to people to know about you?
+Spend some time listening and sharing your stories.
 If you like this kind of article please subscribe.
 Other articles on listening

 There’s also listening to what is not being said, as well.